History of New York City (1946–1977): Fiscal crisis of 1975

 The 1970s were a low point in the city's modern history, and one of the lowest moments came when the New York Daily News reported the President's refusal to bail out the nation's largest city; he later relented.

 US economic stagnation in the 1970s hit New York City particularly hard, amplified by a large movement of middle-class residents to the suburbs, which drained the city of tax revenue.
 In February 1975, New York City entered a serious fiscal crisis.
 Under mayor Abraham Beame, the city had run out of money to pay for normal operating expenses, was unable to borrow more, and faced the prospect of defaulting on its obligations and declaring bankruptcy.
 The city admitted an operating deficit of at least $600 million, contributing to a total city debt of more than $11 billion and the city was unable to borrow money from the credit markets.
-There were numerous reasons for the crisis, including overly optimistic forecasts of revenues, underfunding of pensions, use of capital allocations and reserves for operating costs, and poor budgetary and accounting practices.
-Another perspective given on this matter is that as the most capitalised city of the United States at that time, New York hosted an array of welfare and benefits for its people, including nineteen public hospitals, mass transit facilities and most importantly, New York City provided higher education for free with the municipal university system.
-The city government was reluctant to confront municipal labor unions; an announced "hiring freeze" was followed by an increase in city payrolls of 13,000 people in one quarter, and an announced layoff of eight thousand workers resulted in only 436 employees leaving the city government.
+There were numerous reasons for the crisis, including overly optimistic forecasts of revenues, underfunding of pensions, use of capital allocations and reserves for operating costs, poor budgetary and accounting practices, extensive welfare programs, and reluctance to confront municipal labor unions.

-The first solution proposed was the Municipal Assistance Corporation, which tried to pool the city's money and refinance its heavy debts.
-It was established on June 10, 1975, with Felix Rohatyn as chairman, and a board of nine prominent citizens, eight of whom were bankers.
-In the meanwhile, the crisis continued to worsen, with the admitted city deficit reaching $750 million; municipal bonds could be sold only at a significant loss to the underwriters.